carbonWinter/the-big-guns/automobile-accidents.md

     faqs:
       - heading: Is it worth hiring an attorney for a car accident?
         content:
-          The short answer to this is "yes."
+          The short answer to this is yes.
 Hiring a good lawyer for car accidents has been consistently shown via statistics to result in higher recoveries for injured car accident victims.
       - heading: When should you get a lawyer for a car accident?